madrilene/eleventy-excellent/src/posts/daily/markets-monday-for-2024-09-16.md

 ---
 title: "📈 Markets Monday for 2024-09-16"
+permalink: "/archive/markets-monday-for-2024-09-16/"
-description: "This week's edition highlights must-read insights from Greg Meyer on the evolving data operations market."
+description: "This week&#39;s edition highlights must-read insights from Greg Meyer on the evolving data operations market."
 date: 2024-09-17 03:22:22.753903+00:00
 ---